h2oai/wave/website/docs/tutorial-beer.md

 title: "Tutorial: Beer Wall"
 ---

 In this tutorial, we'll learn how to update a web page periodically and observe our changes live in the browser.
-Completing this tutorial should improve your understanding of how easy it is to use H2O Q to publish information in realtime.
+Completing this tutorial should improve your understanding of how easy it is to use H2O Wave to publish information in realtime.

 The program we'll be writing is a verse generator for the runaway mid-20th century smash hit, [99 Bottles of Beer](https://en.wikipedia.org/wiki/99_Bottles_of_Beer), which looks something like this: